rowr111/cubegarden/README.md

   * if you are not using the image/getting the code from scratch for some reason, be sure to recurse submodules when cloning the repo: `git clone --recurse-submodules https://github.com/rowr111/cubegarden.git`
 * openocd (how we connect to the cube's electronics) is already installed

+Notes about connecting/shutting down the raspberry pi:
+* you must first plug the rapsberry pi into a hdmi monitor and configure it to be on your wireless network.
+  * login:  username is 'pi', pw is (ask us!)
+* after the rpi is set up on your wireless network, you can use ssh from a computer on your network to connect to it:
+  * this command from Terminal (mac) or powershell (windows) should do the trick: `ssh pi@cubedev.local`
+* you **must** shut down the raspberry pi, it is not an arduino that you can unplug freely.
+  * run the command: `sudo shutdown -h now`
+    * the raspberry pi will close the ssh connection, you'll see a bit of blinking from the on-board led.
+After that is quiet, you can unplug it.

 #### GitHub notes for the Raspberry Pi
 Regardless of if you are using the existing image or not:
 You need a ssh key set up on the raspberry pi in order to commit to github from the raspberry pi, etc.